DivLoic/xke-kingof-scaling/README.md

 ### datagen
 `kos-datagen` is a generator of events.
 It creates an actors system where actors publish events directly to kafka with [akka-stream-kafka](https://doc.akka.io/docs/akka-stream-kafka/current/home.html).
-The all point of scaling out our deployment is to keep up with an intensive flow.
-So we will produce a lot of events in a minimum of time.
+We want to scaling out our deployment to keep up with an intensive flow.
+So we will produce a lot of events in a minimum of time period.

 ### streams
 `kow-streams` is the streaming application.
 It reads events from two input topics, join them, decode